mastercode-dev/laravel-class-standards/README.md

 Command: `php artisan make:resource Product`.

-P.S .: Relationships can be part of a _default resource_ as long as using the [`when`](https://laravel.com/docs/eloquent-resources#conditional-attributes) method.
+P.S.: Relationships can be part of a _default resource_ as long as using the [`when`](https://laravel.com/docs/eloquent-resources#conditional-attributes) method.

 **Custom Resource**